5 Best Fuel Cards for Small Businesses in 2026

 Can You Get A Fuel Card With a Low Credit Rating?

 Fuel cards that act in the same way as credit cards and carry a monthly balance usually require a certain credit rating (at least 580- 680).
 If you have a lower credit rating or none at all, all is not lost.
-You may be approved for the Shell Small Business Card, which does consider those with lower ratings.
+You may be approved for the Shell Business Card, which does consider those with lower ratings.
 A secured fuel card is also an option, these require a cash deposit that acts as a credit limit and are a great way to build credit via on-time payments.
+Read our fuel cards with no credit check page for more details and fuel card options.

 You may also be able to get a fuel card via your bank or credit union, rather than a major fuel card issuer.
 They might be more likely to approve you.
 Another trick may be to sign up with a co-signer with a better credit score to boost your chances of acceptance.
 Alternatively, you can consider a prepaid fuel card to avoid the headache of credit ratings altogether.